 electric autopilot and they all work their magic.
 Yet only Monitor (and some Aries models.
 Hydrovanes too, but they are not servo type systems) have solved the ‘big wave problem’.
 This is where a big wave slides under the boat and knocks the servo blade out of the water so it is no longer steering the boat.
 Our Cape Horn on Calypso (although a fantastic system in many ways) was vulnerable to that, as iare all the others).
 Monitor’s stainless cage prevents that from happening – it weighs a bit more than others, but it is good to know that it will continue to steer in all conditions particularly as it would seem that (however unplanned) some solo sailing is likely to feature in my future.

 - Hard Sailing/Rowing Tender Say goodbye to the endless bullshit that comes with dinghy/outboard maintenance and have a heap of fun too.
 Also serves as my sail training vessel for new crew.
 A much easier and fun way to teach the basics – chuck the new crew out with a copy of “sailing for dummies” and go and have a beer.
 A great trolling vessel too because you can scoot quietly across the water dragging a lure at a decent speed under sail alone which doesn’t scare the fish off.
-You can really fight with the bigger ones as there is no possibility of holing your dinghy landing any fish that is less than keen about becoming lunch.
+You can really fight with the bigger ones too as there is no possibility of holing your dinghy landing any fish that is less than keen about becoming lunch.
 Say goodbye to hunger and boredom and much expensive maintenance all in one go.

 Having said all the above, we did not start the complicated process of selling a boat we knew (and immersing ourselves into the heavily mined arena of buying one we did not) for any of the above reasons.
 The motivation came principally from the desire to accommodate the many readers who contacted us asking if they could join the boat for a while and get a bit of a taste for the lifestyle.
 We did try it a few times with Calypso, but she was just too small.
 So we set out to look for a boat that was about the same size overall as Calypso but had an aft cabin and better interior volume, but did not sacrifice any sea-going ability to achieve it.
 A very tall order indeed!
 The Island Packet 38 turned out be a very good answer to this problem.
 Whilst less than a foot longer (LOA) than Calypso, she has excellent interior volume with two decent sized cabins and voluminous storage.
 In other words, all the advantages of a charter yoghurt pot but with top of the line build quality,

 The aft cabin can fit two singles or can be turned into a romantic double with the addition of a centre infill piece.
 The forward Pullman berth is truly the most comfy bed I have ever slept in.
 The forward head has been removed and turned into a man-cave.
 Oh yes! how many sailors are lucky enough to have their own man-cave!
-A second head is rather excessive on a small boat and the man-cave means that all my tools, gooey stuff and fasteners are all in the same place rather than strewn out all over the boat getting lost and pissing off my partner (should I ever be of a mood for another) as grease and oil finds its way into the potatoes and her favourite strappy top.
+A second head is rather excessive on a small boat and the man-cave means that all my tools, gooey stuff and fasteners are all in the same place rather than strewn out all over the boat getting lost and pissing off my partner (should I ever be of a mood for another) as grease and oil finds its way into the potatoes and clothes.
 I am still sorting it out and I wish to add a permanent vice, stand drill and grind wheel, but it is a real life -changer.
 Makes me smile just looking at it :).

 Generally, the bones of the boat were in excellent shape, but she had been neglected for long enough to make her a bit of a bargain.
 The gel coat had gone dull and chalky, the windlass and one furler had seized and the varnish was peeling off exactly to the extent that it was difficult to remove and impossible to repair.
 The overheating problem in the engine had been cured by removing the wires from the temperature alarm. (sometimes known as the “Hillbilly Tune-Up”) and the head was leaking and making the boat smell like the toilets at Milwall Football Club.
 This of course was my first job and proved fairly easy to repair and then I moved on to all the others in more fragrant surroundings.